Home > Saving water in everyday life

 Hands cupped to collect water from the shower, with shower running in the background.

-Cutting back on the amount of water you use helps to make a positive impact on the environment.
+By embracing these water-saving practices, you’re not only helping your wallet but also to the environment.
 You can find out more about the importance of saving water on the Scottish Water website.

 *Based on hot water savings